This is a guest post from the Co-operative Online Doctor.

 Your Health Conditions

-Underlying health conditions can sometimes contribute to the cause of high cholesterol, which could lead to higher risk of damage to your health if not treated.
+Underlying health conditions can sometimes contribute to the cause of high cholesterol, which could lead to a higher risk of damage to your health if not treated.
 You may have an underlying health condition which requires treatment which can benefit your cholesterol levels.
 The conditions that are known to cause high cholesterol are:

 - High Blood Pressure